BioPhys-Turin/topic-modeling-proteomics/README.md

 Data and results can be downloaded here:?
 Since the results are provided, if you don't want/ can't run the SBM analysis itself, you can directly start with the script 3 without having to install anything additional to the R packages specified in the markdown.
-Still, make sure to check out script 1 with preprocessing script first, to properly understand the input data and matching results.
+Still, make sure to check out script 01 with the preprocessing first, to properly understand the input data and matching results.

 ## Set Up SBM